msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 ## GLFW

-A graphics application requires a window to render graphics, but creating a window is OS-specific.
+A graphics application requires a window to draw to, but creating a window is OS-specific.
 [GLFW](https://www.glfw.org/) is a cross-platform library that abstracts away the details and provides a simple API for creating native windows (and more).

 The GLFW source code can be included in a [Git](https://git-scm.com/) repository as a submodule.